Deep tree-ensembles for multi-output prediction: Conclusion

 More precisely, they reveal that integrating a representation learning component in each layer can significantly boost prediction performance, affirming our original hypothesis.
 Tree-embeddings can be more meaningful than just output features in both tasks.
 Additionally, in some cases, the combination of both can boost the performance even further.
 We also highlight that preserving the original feature set is essential to achieve high performance, since the tree-embeddings variant rarely yields superior results by itself.

+As for future work, we could investigate the incorporation of an extra steps in the prediction phase, such as the outlier removal performed by Moyano \cite{moyano2017}.
+In this case, models whose predictions deviate from the ensemble are not incorporated in the final prediction.

+Moreover, this paper focuses on fundamental multi-output prediction.
+In the future, it would be very interesting to investigate the use of the proposed method in specialized application domains, such as the field of large scale image MLC, where our approach could potentially get combined with state of the art computer vision techniques.

+In addition, the investigation of the performance of our method in the field of large-scale data or big data would be a very interesting topic for future research.
+For example, we could investigate replacing PCA with a computationally more efficient feature transformation method.

-As for future work, we would like to exploit different ensembles of trees.
+Furthermore, we would like to exploit different ensembles of trees.
 That is, explore if the inclusion of other tree-based ensembles can improve the results, such as predictive bi-clustering trees \cite{pliakos2019} \cite{zamith2020}, extreme gradient boosting \cite{chen2016} and oblique forests \cite{katuwal2020}.

-Furthermore, other multi-output tasks such as hierarchical multi-label classification \cite{nakano2019} and extreme multi-label classification \cite{bhatia2015} may also be addressed with our method, specially because the MLDF would result in a very high number of features whereas the tree-embeddings would be unaffected.
+Alternative representation components in the construction of the layers of our approach as well as deeper architectures for specific cases could be interesting research topics in the future.
+Finally, other multi-output tasks such as hierarchical multi-label classification \cite{nakano2019} and extreme multi-label classification \cite{bhatia2015} may also be addressed with our method, specially because the MLDF would result in a very high number of features whereas the tree-embeddings would be unaffected.